Junhaoo-Chen/MADFormer/README.md

 ## Overview

+**MADFormer** (**M**ixed **A**utoregressive and **D**iffusion Transformer) bridges the strengths of autoregressive (AR) and diffusion-based generation through a unified architecture designed for **continuous image synthesis**.
+It introduces a **dual-axis hybridization strategy**, mixing AR and diffusion both across **image blocks** (token axis) and **transformer layers** (depth axis).
+This enables:

+- **Global context modeling** through autoregressive conditioning across image blocks.
+- **Local detail refinement** via diffusion modeling within each block’s continuous latent space.
+- **Flexible capacity allocation**, allowing principled trade-offs between speed and quality.

+> TODO: Add images for model arch

+The generation process of MADFormer: each image block is autoregressively predicted, then refined through a conditioned diffusion process.

+MADFormer acts not only as a performant generator for high-resolution data like **FFHQ-1024** and regular images like **ImageNet-256**, but also as a **testbed** for exploring hybrid design choices.
+Notably, we show that **increasing AR layer allocation** can improve FID by up to **60–75%** under constrained inference budgets.
+Our modular design supports controlled experiments on inference cost, block granularity, loss objectives, and layer allocation—offering actionable insights for hybrid model design in multimodal generation.

 ## Models
 We provide the model weights for MADFormer trained on FFHQ-1024 and ImageNet through the download links below.